smivanov87/Gap_Filling_in_Solar_Wind_Time_Series/README.md

 ## Citation
 If you use the code or data provided in this repository, please cite this repository:
-Ivanov, S. M. (2026).
+Serhii M. Ivanov (2026).
 Gap Filling in Solar Wind Time Series.
 GitHub repository. https://github.com/smivanov87/Gap_Filling_in_Solar_Wind_Time_Series

 ## License